Locations:

 What causes exotropia?

-• Genetics: Strabismus, or misaligned eyes, does run in some families.
+• Genetics: Strabismus runs in some biological families.

-• Eye muscle weakness: This refers to your eye muscles’ inability to control eye movements.
+• Eye muscle weakness: This occurs when your eye muscles can’t control your eye movements.

 • Nervous system conditions: Health conditions like stroke or tumors can cause exotropia.